-HDSL High Data Rate >> DSL
+HDSL High Bit Rate >> DSL

-The \rightarrow upstream and \rightarrow downstream data rates are: \rightarrow T1 1.554 Mbps and \rightarrow E1 2.048 Mbps over ranges up to 4 km.
+The \rightarrow upstream and \rightarrow downstream data rates are: for \rightarrow T1 1.554 Mbps and for \rightarrow E1 2.048 Mbps over ranges up to 4 km.
+Data transfer is performed using one, two or three wire pairs.